 This is part two of a two part series on why companies should consider replacing Excel with a Business Intelligence platform for more effective decision making.
 If you’d like to read part one, click here.

 Part two of this series will focus on two processes: Scalability and Indifference.
-For a deeper dive into the specifics of each process, please feel free to jump between categories by selecting the images below:

 If your capacity to share Excel reports cannot change in size or scale, or the processes by which this information is shared cannot be produced in a range of capabilities, it’s highly probable that scalability is at the core of the problem.